Career counselling

 What better career counselling should change after the first clarity layer

+The useful question is not whether someone talked to you.
 The useful question is whether the counselling improved decision quality enough to make the next move clearer, smaller, and safer.

 A clearer decision frame

-The first useful step is understanding which decision actually needs solving first:
+The first useful step is understanding which decision actually needs solving first: stream, degree, role direction, skill path, pivot, or execution gap.

 A smaller shortlist of serious directions